HaxeFoundation/haxe-evolution/proposals/0000-abstract-self-indent.md

 Add a way to access "self" for abstracts, which is a getter for `(cast this:MyAbstract)`.

-Based on [this discussion](https://github.com/HaxeFoundation/haxe/issues/8162) I'd like to propose an optional `as selfIdent` for abstracts, which allows to add/name your own "self":
+Based on [this discussion](https://github.com/HaxeFoundation/haxe/issues/8162) I'd like to propose an optional `as <indent>` for abstracts, which allows to add/name your own "self":

 ```haxe
 abstract MyAbstract(MyType) as selfIdent {